 Near-freezing temperatures combined with watering are often cause for concern, as many gardeners worry that the wet soil will freeze and injure plant roots.
 But as long as you water early in the day when the temperature is at least 40°F and above, the water you give your plants will actually help protect them against frost.

-Moist soil acts like a cozy blanket for roots, trapping heat around them and helping the root zone stay a bit warmer than the air as nighttime approaches.
+Moist soil acts like a cozy blanket for roots, trapping heat and helping the root zone stay a bit warmer than the air as nighttime approaches.
 When you water your plants before an expected frost and cover them with frost cloth, that’s often all the protection they’ll need to survive a cold, dry winter.

 Moisture in the soil helps protect plants from winter desiccation.